nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 1a1.
 BogoBogo notifies the user what that exact command does.

       Use case ends.

+**UC07 - Remove certain amount of item**

+**Actor:** User

+**MSS**

+1. User requests to remove certain amount of an item.
+2. User enters the item name and amount.
+3. BogoBogo removes the specified amount of that item.

+    Use case ends.

+**Extensions**

+* 2a.
+The name and amount is specified in wrong format.
+    * 2a1.
+BogoBogo notifies user the format is wrong.

+        Use case ends.

+* 2b.
+There are multiple matching items in inventory.
+    * 2b1.
+BogoBogo lists out all the matching items and let user choose one.
+    * 2b2.
+User chooses the desired item.
+    * BogoBogo removes the specified amount of that item.

+      Use case ends.

+* 3a.
+The item is not in the inventory.
+    * 3a1.
+BogoBogo notifies user there is on such item.

+        Use case ends.

+* 3b.
+The specified amount is greater than what inventory has.
+    * 3b1.
+BogoBogo notifies user the actual amount of item in the inventory.

+      Use case ends.

+**UC08 - Edit an item**

+**Actor:** User

+**MSS**

+1. User requests to edit an item.
+2. User enters the item index and fields and new values to change.
+3. BogoBogo updates the new value of the specified fields of the item.

+    Use case ends.

+**Extensions**

+* 3a.
+The edited item is a duplicate of another item in the inventory.
+    * 3a1.
+BogoBogo notifies user the duplication.

+      Use case ends

+* 3b.
+The specified index is invalid.
+    * 3b1.
+BogoBogo notifies user the index is invalid.

+      Use case ends

+**UC09 - Listing out inventory**

+**Actor:** User

+**MSS**

+1. User requests to list out all inventory
+2. BogoBogo lists out all items in inventory.

+   Use case ends

+**UC10 - Listing out order**

+**Actor:** User

+**MSS**

+1. User requests to list out current order.
+2. BogoBogo lists out all items in current order.

+   Use case ends

+**Extensions**

+* 2a.
+There is currently no order to list.
+  * 2a1.
+BogoBogo notifies user there is currently no order.

+    Use case ends.

+**UC11 - Exit the application**

+**Actor:** User

+**MSS**

+1. User requests to exit the application
+2. BogoBogo acknowledges the request and exits.

+    Use case ends.

+**UC12 - Clear the inventory**

+**Actor:** User

+**MSS**

+1. User requests to clear the inventory.
+2. BogoBogo acknowledges the request and clears the inventory.

+    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.